CSC207-2022F-UofT/course-project-wasted-potential/README.md

 # Maze game

-The program allows users to design their own mazes (either from scratch or with the help of the program).
-The user can verify the solvability of their designs and later publish their mazes making them publicly playable.
-Finally, users are able to play any maze that is publicly available.
+Our program is a platform for users to design and play mazes made by other users.
+Our "design toolkit" allows designers to randomly generate mazes, build their own maze designs and verify the solvability of their mazes before publishing.
+Players can view all published mazes and choose which one they would like to play.

 ### Tools and libraries

+- Gradle build automation tool
-The GUI was built using JavaFX.
+- GUI was built using JavaFX

-### Installation
+- JavaDoc for generating documentation
+- JUnit for testing

+### Running the project locally

 1. Clone the repository